Gosse Bluff with Kids (Tnorala)

-I visited Gosse Bluff on a self-drive camping trip with my husband and young kids.
-We visited when traveling from Alice Springs to Uluru via the ‘alternative’ way.
-See the route we followed on this blog post: Central Australia Road Trip With Kids (The Route We Took)
+I visited Gosse Bluff with my husband and young kids on a Central Australian road camping trip.
+See the route we followed here: Central Australia Road Trip With Kids (The Route We Took)

 The drive in on the bright red sand is just as visually interesting as the crater itself.
-If you were to visit in spring, there are wildflowers around the picnic and parking area.
+If you were to visit in spring like we did, there are wildflowers in bloom all around.

 Tnorala is a registered sacred site however the traditional owners welcome visitors.
 It is asked that you obey signs and do not enter areas where access is not permitted.